jenting/longhorn/enhancements/20210525-async-pull-backups.md

 8. For the Longhorn manager HTTP endpoints:
    - **POST** `/v1/volumes/{volName}?action=snapshotBackup`:
      1. Generate the backup name.
+     2. Create a new BackupVolume CR if not present with
+        - `metadata.name`
+        - `metadata.ownerReferences.Kind=BackupTarget`
+        - `metadata.Labels["snapshotBackup"]=true`
-     2. Create a new Backup CR with
+     3. Create a new Backup CR with
         - `metadata.name`
         - `metadata.ownerReferences.Kind=BackupVolume`
         - `metadata.Labels["snapshotBackup"]=true`